olliequ/Peer-to-Peer-Chat-System/README.md

 - Server responds with messages as JSON.
 - Client can make identitychange request (see SendMessageThread in Base).
 - Server can act appropriately to identitychange request.
+- Client can join room.

-## TODO: Client commands (see ClientPackets in base)
+## TODO: Client protocols (see ClientPackets in base)
--  join
--  list
+-  list (goes hand in hand with server protocol RoomList)
 -  who
 -  createroom
 -  delete
 -  quit              <- should be trivial

-## TODO: Server commands (see ServerPackets in base)
+## TODO: Server protocols (see ServerPackets in base)
-- roomchange
-- roomlist
+- roomlist (also needs to be integrated with server side roomchange protocol)

 ## TODO: Other
 - I don't know how to represent a JSON array in Java (see RoomContents class in ServerPackets).